-Please see the Registrar's Schedule of Classes for schedule information.
+All schedule information is tentative.
+Please see the Registrar's site for the latest information.

 Are you interested in experiencing a taste of Italy right here on campus?
 If reading an Italian menu with the right accent, understanding Bocelli and Botticelli, speaking the language, and learning about love and passion beyond the stereotypes are not enough to get you involved, we will find many more ways to make your Italian experience worthwhile.
 Just as in Italy, if you have no specific reasons to study Italian, we will make one up just for you!

-Analyzes Italian Jewish representations in Italian culture from the founding of the ghetto in Venice in 1516 to modern times.
-Works of Italian Jewish writers and historians are examined as well as Italian movies that address Jewish themes within the mainstream of Italian culture.
+Analyzes Italian Jewish representations in Italian culture from medieval times to the founding of the ghetto in Venice in 1516 and leading Jewish figures of the Renaissance.
+Works of modern Italian Jewish writers and historians are examined as well as Italian movies that address Jewish themes within the mainstream of Italian culture.
 This course has an interdisciplinary approach while focusing on advanced Italian language skills.

 Italian Studies Electives